 Just 5 miles away, towards Aberdeen, you’ll find Drum Castle which dates back to the 1300s and features one of the oldest tower houses in Scotland.
 The castle is managed by the National Trust for Scotland and features a historic rose garden and for the children there is one of the best adventure play parks around.
 There are of course caches nearby including one from the Explore Royal Deeside Geotour.

 Image courtesy of National Trust for Scotland

-Half an hour away to the north east of the campsite is Castle Fraser – another local castle with an excellent set of geocaches within the grounds.
+Half an hour away to the north of the campsite is Castle Fraser – another local castle with an excellent set of geocaches within the grounds.
 Once the home of the Fraser family, it is one of the largest tower houses in the land and features hidden staircases, the “Laird’s Lug” used for eavesdropping on conversations and a host of stories about the colourful characters that once lived in and, who knows, may still haunt the corridors and staircases!

 Another Deeside castle is Braemar, owned by the chief of Clan Farquharson and leased by the local community who open it to the public.
 Unfortunately the castle at Balmoral won’t be open to the public during Mega week – it closes each August when the Royal family are in residence, although you might see them going to church early on Sunday at nearby Crathie Church.
 You can still visit the grounds and huge estate which are open all year round.